B0B36JUL-FinalProjects-2022/Projekt_Trebuna/README.md

 - a model detecting just the basic traits [x]
 - using `ObjectDetector.jl` to extract  faces from the webcam image [x]
 - resizing and adjusting extracted faces to fit into trained model [ ]
+- add `@require` macros to reduce load time of packages [ ]
 - automatic download of YOLO model [ ]
 - faster start time using precompilation [ ]
 - ResNet for traits detection [ ]
 - docstrings [ ]
 - tests [ ]
+    - yolo change of resolution test - 4 different images, bounding boxes should be at the right place after the transformation [ ]

 ### References